 A few areas of spalling in the barrier wall were noted in this year's inspection.

 2.7.2 Lewisville Lake Toll Bridge Bridges

-The bridge structure is in good condition with only minor cracking on bent caps at two locations and some glass broken on the WB light tower.
+The bridge structure is in good condition with only minor cracking at two locations and a broken glass on the WB light tower.

 2.7.3 Lewisville Lake Toll Bridge Walls